Point of Entry vs. Point of Use Water Treatment Systems

 Water softeners, conditioners, filtration units, and acid neutralizers are a few of the most common POE systems today.
 These POE systems are high capacity which means they can treat thousands of gallons of water a day.
 These units are typically larger than the POU (Point of Use) systems, and because of that, they require less maintenance and filter replacements than a smaller POU system.

 POU systems, on the other hand, are located at the end “point” of your water line.
 They will filter your water right before you need to use it.
 A few examples of this would be a filter underneath the sink in your kitchen or one built into your refrigerator that handles the water coming out of the dispenser in the door.
 POU systems are best used for smaller quantities of water and, on average, will last anywhere from 6 months to 1 year before a new filter needs to be swapped out.
 The most common type of POU system used for water treatment is reverse osmosis (RO).
-These purification systems help reduce particles and impurities in your water, like chlorine, fluoride, metals, and other contaminants.
-The result is purer and better-tasting water.
+These filtration systems help reduce particles and impurities in your water, like chlorine, fluoride, metals, and other contaminants.
+The result is cleaner and better-tasting water.

 What’s the Best Solution For Me?
 POE Or POU?